kailash-manasarovar/statement/docs/index.md

 - The porn-gangs and *all* their subscribing audiences, from lengthy experience, were absolutely certain of my demise and their freedom to murder a victim without consequence.
 - I sustained an injury to my right kidney which might now just be scarring (time of writing).
 - My eyesight was severely affected while being poisoned.
 - Something I was ingesting thinned my bones and I had three repeated rib fractures at an already weakened area over the switcheroo period and on the run up to the [Bali horror-porn events](timeline/2024/may.md#bali).
+This continues to bother me for some reason; especially when having to shift all my belongings.
 - I lost a great deal of my mental capacity and cognitive skills, and I found my ability to play chess - previously exceptional - totally obliterated.
 - I suspect this was very intentional, and possibly in answer to specific requests.